• iN-Net officially launched in January 2025. Watch the webinar on our YouTube channel.

 New policies, actions and declarations have emerged across the globe in the past five years focused on halving N waste by 2030.
 Implementing these ambitious - yet technically achievable - objectives across different climates, cultures and agricultural systems via national action plans is a critical science-policy challenge.

-The iN-Net project is a unique opportunity for the scientific community to coordinate and connect with a range of stakeholders to co-produce and drive a policy-relevant research agenda for halving N waste.
+The iN-Net project is a unique opportunity to build on the existing work of our partner networks to coordinate and connect with a range of stakeholders to co-produce and drive a policy-relevant research agenda for halving N waste.

 What is a National Action Plan?